Workplace Benefits

 What is a PPO?

 A preferred provider organization (PPO) is a health insurance plan that works with a network of providers who offer certain rates for those enrolled in the plan.
-Members typically pay a higher monthly premium for these health plans than they would for a high deductible health plan.
+Members typically pay a higher monthly premium for these health plans than they would for a high-deductible health plan.

 On the flip side, a traditional PPO plan typically has a lower deductible and lower out-of-pocket maximum than an HDHP.
-For customers who visit their doctor often, lower deductibles and out-of-pocket maximums could help lead to savings once all their medical expenses are paid.

 For example, let’s say you receive a medical bill for $5,000.
 Under an HDHP, your deductible might be $3,000.
 That means you’ll be required to cover $3,000 of the bill before your insurance provider covers the rest.
 With a PPO, you might only have to contribute $1,500 before your coverage kicks in.